AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/fallout/configuring-fallout.md

 ## Context menu

-As part of the visualization, specific fallout visualization context menu options are available.
+As part of the visualization, specific context menu options are available.

 ![Fallout options](assets/fallout-options.png)